riceissa/issarice.com/wiki/against-malaria-foundation.md

 and some [old publications in physics](https://www.ucl.ac.uk/positron-physics/uclrefyr.html), but aside from that, there isn't a lot that I could find.

+I think for an organization so small, one really does have to look at the people to understand the organization, and the fact that both of the co-founders are basically mysteries is pretty strange, especially given that AMF is touted as being exceptionally transparent.

 AMF's headcount is also inconsistent.
 Their [job posting][job] gives five people, but their "[People](https://www.againstmalaria.com/People.aspx)" page only lists three.